Sponsor a bat box

 All UK bats eat insects.
 Each species has its favourites - including midges, moths and beetles - hunting them in their own special way.
 Most prey are caught and eaten in mid-air, though sometimes bats hang up to eat larger insects or spiders.
 A common pipistrelle can eat over 3,000 tiny insects in a single night!

 Bats do not make nests, but choose various places throughout the year to roost, often with other bats.
 Some prefer hollow trees, others caves, and some use both at different times.
 Many shelter in buildings, in roof spaces or in bat boxes.

 The Leicestershire & Rutland Wildlife Trust manage 32 nature reserves which contain a wide variety of habitats – meadows, woodlands, wetlands and heathlands.

 These are ideal for bats as they provide the insects they need to feed and trees to roost in.
 However, not all the nature reserves have lots of mature trees with the crevices that bats needs to roost in so we put up bat boxes in order to provide them suitable roost sites.

 Sadly, our UK bat populations have declined dramatically during the past century.
 Many of the roosting sites and feeding grounds that bats need have been destroyed to make way for buildings and roads, or other changes in land use.

 Sponsoring a bat box will help provide roost sites for bats and enable us to find out more about how bats are using our nature reserves.
-There are six styles of bat box to choose from, starting from £30.
+There are six styles of bat box to choose from, starting from £30 which is a one-off payment.
 There is more information on all six boxes when you choose a payment option and open the linked form.